aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-01/index.md

 #### p5.js code

+Then you can create a p5.js sketch to read the data from the serial port.
+This works with [the online editor](https://editor.p5js.org/) as well.

 {{<hint info>}}
 Note that you have to use a browser that supports the Web Serial API, such as Chrome, for this to work.
 {{</hint>}}